Wartime sexual violence: Tigray

 In the Tigray War of 2020–2022 in the Tigray Region of Ethiopia, there were widespread reports of rape and other sexual abuse.
 Europe External Programme with Africa (EEPA) described an incident of six young girls raped in Mekelle in which the Ethiopian National Defense Force (ENDF) soldiers justified the rape on the grounds that "[the girls]' father is Dr. Debretsion and [the soldiers father]' is Dr. Abiy.
 We are not all the same", in reference to the two main political leaders of the conflict, Debretsion Gebremichael, the deposed leader of the Tigray Region, and Abiy Ahmed, the prime minister of Ethiopia.
 Weyni Abraha from Yikono, a Tigrayan women's rights group, viewed the sexual violence as a deliberate use of rape as a weapon of war, stating "This is being done purposely to break the morale of the people, threaten them and make them give up the fight."

 Arguments for sexual violence in the Tigray War constituting a deliberate campaign satisfying the definition of genocide include the well-organised command hierarchy of the ENDF as the largest contributor of armed forces to United Nations peacekeeping operations, the strict command hierarchy of the Eritrean Defence Forces (EDF) as the tool of a totalitarian state, testimonies about soldiers refusing to rape being punished, the systematic continuation of patterns of rape over six to seven months, and similarities with rape during the Bosnian War and during the Rwandan genocide.

 Rape camps

 A rape camp is a detention facility that is designed for or becomes a place where detainees are systematically and repeatedly raped, under the control and authority of state or non-state, armed or civilian, organisational structures.

 Late twentieth and early twenty-first centuries

 Bangladesh Genocide

-During the Bangladesh Liberation War, the Pakistani military used Army Camps as rape camps as a part of the genocide.
-The Australian doctor Geoffrey Davis who specialised in Abortions described in an interview with Bina D'costa about how the Pakistani military shelled hospitals and schools and segregated sexually matured women who were then taken to the compound made available for the troops.
+During the Bangladesh Liberation War, the Pakistani military used army camps as rape camps as a part of the genocide.
+The Australian doctor Geoffrey Davis who specialised in abortions described in an interview with Bina D'costa about how the Pakistani military shelled hospitals and schools and segregated sexually matured women who were then taken to the compound made available for the troops.

+Dirty War

+In Argentina during the Dirty War, the Escuela Superior de Mecánica de la Armada (ESMA or Higher School of Mechanics of the Navy) was used as a torture center and rape camp.
+Naval officers and secret police officers routinely raped and tortured female prisoners there.

 Bosnian War

-Rape camps set up by the Bosnian Serb authorities have been extensively documented in the Bosnian War.
+Rape camps set up by the Bosnian Serb and Bosnian Croat authorities have been extensively documented in the Bosnian War.